Jontom01/NarrativeMapper/README.md

 #embeds semantic vectors
 mapper.load_embeddings()

-#clustering with default parameters.
+#clustering params are autocalculated based on dataset size (by default).
-mapper.cluster() #Refer to Parameter Reference for optional kwargs
+mapper.cluster() #Refer to Parameter Reference for optional kwargs if you want custom params

 #summarizing with default parameters.
 mapper.summarize() #Has max_sample_size param (refer to Parameter Reference)